Avowed Gameplay Shows Obsidian's Take on Elder Scrolls | Attack of the Fanboy

 Related: Star Wars Outlaws is an Open World Adventure from The Division Devs

-The official trailer, now available on YouTube, gives us a description of Avowed.
-Embark on an exciting and dangerous journey to the Living Lands, a mysterious island full of mysteries and perils.
-As an envoy of Aedyr, your mission is to probe into the rumors of a spreading plague harboring a dreadful secret that could potentially devastate everything in its path.
-Will you be able to protect the island and safeguard your being from the menacing threats that loom ahead?
+The official trailer, now available on YouTube, gives us a window into what we can expect from Avowed.
+Join an adventurous and perilous expedition to the Living Lands, a mysterious island brimming with secrets and dangers.
+As an ambassador of Aedyr, your task is to investigate the rumors of a deadly plague with a horrifying secret that could potentially destroy everything in its wake.
+Can you ensure the safety of the island and protect yourself from the looming threats that lie ahead?

 Even more exciting news is that the official Avowed page shows that it will be coming to Xbox Game Pass on day one.
 It also appears that Avowed will be available to play on PC, via Steam, for those who do not have the latest-generation console.
 This is great to hear, as Avowed is the perfect game for the Steam Deck.